 Absolutely!
 You’ll just need to bring new sponsor decals each weekend.
 Sponsor logos will incur a fee for application and removal if not done by the driver.
 We also suggest reflecting your sponsorship on your race suit and/or helmet.

 What are the specifications of the cars and how similar are the NC MX-5’s compared to the ND Global MX-5’s?

 The cars are based on the NC generation Mazda MX-5.
-The current group of series cars are freshly rebuilt with new suspension, paint, graphics, data/camera systems, harnesses, steering wheels, seats, fire systems, and many other new components.
+The current group of series cars are freshly rebuilt with new suspension parts, paint, graphics, data/camera systems, harnesses, steering wheels, seats, fire systems, and many other new components.
 They are similar, but not identical to the NC generation MX-5 Cup cars.
-They have about 160hp and weigh 2500lbs with driver, which makes their power-to-weight ratio similar to the current generation Global MX-5 Cup cars.
+They have about 160hp and weigh 2600lbs with driver, which makes their power-to-weight ratio similar to the current generation Global MX-5 Cup cars.
 Lap times are significantly lower than Spec Miata and somewhat higher than the Global MX-5 Cup cars.

 What tires will be run?

 The tires are a Yokohama race slick for dry weather.
 The rain tire is a deep tread performance street tire.

 In 2018 we ran with open tops, and we feel this brings several advantages.
 However, we are currently evaluating this element of the specification mainly with an eye to future integration with SCCA and NASA classes.

 The series will carry spare parts to cover the most common failures.
 The series will bring a spare car to each event, in case of major crash damage to a car or to cover a mechanical breakdown that can’t be addressed due to time or parts supply.
 The series will bring rain tires for each driver, and backup slick tires in case of a safety issue with a tire.